Microsoft Visual C++: C

 Although the product originated as an IDE for the C programming language, for many years the compiler's support for that language conformed only to the original edition of the C standard, dating from 1989, but not the C99 revision of the standard.
 There had been no plans to support C99 even in 2011, more than a decade after its publication.

 Visual C++ 2013 finally added support for various C99 features in its C mode (including designated initializers, compound literals, and the _Bool type), though it was still not complete.
 Visual C++ 2015 further improved the C99 support, with full support of the C99 Standard Library, except for features that require C99 language features not yet supported by the compiler.

-Most of the changes from the C11 revision of the standard are still not supported by Visual C++ 2017.
+Most of the changes from the C11 revision of the standard were still not supported by Visual C++ 2017.
 For example, generic selections via the _Generic keyword are not supported by the compiler and result in a syntax error.

 The preprocessor was overhauled in 2018, with C11 in sight:

-_Generic support has been committed to MSVC as of February 2020, not clear on when it will ship.
+_Generic support has been committed to MSVC as of February 2020.

-In September 2020, Microsoft announced C11 and C17 standards support in MSVC.
+In September 2020, Microsoft announced C11 and C17 standards support in MSVC would arrive in version 16.8.
+This did not include optional features but Microsoft indicated that they were planning to add support for atomics and threads at a later date.
+In version 17.5, partial (since atomic locks are missing) and experimental (meaning hidden behind the compiler flag /experimental:c11atomics) support for atomics was added and in version 17.8, support for threads was added, this time not behind a compiler flag.